-Hours after ECOWAS' announcement, the U.S. Department of State announced that it was imposing sanctions on travel to the United States on those people "who block Mali's return to civilian rule and a democratically elected government" and on their immediate relatives.
-Included are "those who actively promote Captain Amadou Sanogo and the National Committee for the Restoration of Democracy, who seized power from democratically elected President Amadou Toumani Toure on March 21," it said in a statement.
+Hours after ECOWAS’ announcement, the U.S. State Department announced that it was imposing sanctions on travel to the United States on people “who block Mali’s return to civilian rule and a democratically elected government” and on their immediate relatives.
+Included are “those who actively promote Captain Amadou Sanogo and the National Committee for the Restoration of Democracy, who seized power from democratically elected President Amadou Toumani Toure on March 21,” it said in a statement.

 The United States released a statement earlier Tuesday in support of the West African states, saying it is “deeply concerned about the ongoing political crisis in Mali.”

-"We also urge all armed rebels to engage in dialogue with civilian leaders in (the capital city of) Bamako to find a nonviolent path forward for national elections and a peaceful coexistence," said Victoria Nuland, spokeswoman for the State Department.
+“We also urge all armed rebels to engage in dialogue with civilian leaders in (the capital city of) Bamako to find a nonviolent path forward for national elections and a peaceful coexistence,” said Victoria Nuland, a spokeswoman for the State Department.

-The department warned U.S. citizens against all travel to the country and authorized the departure of non-emergency personnel and all eligible relatives.
+The department warned U.S. citizens against all travel to the country and authorized the departure of nonemergency personnel and all eligible relatives.

-Senou International Airport in Bamako remained open but "the availability of flights in the future is unpredictable and depends on the overall security situation," the department said in a statement.
+Senou International Airport in Bamako remained open, but “the availability of flights in the future is unpredictable and depends on the overall security situation,” the department said in a statement.

 Before Tuareg and Islamic rebels took control of northern Mali, it had been hailed as a shining example of African democracy, having experienced more than 20 years of democratic government.
 The impoverished country now has no access to the sea and is heavily dependent on foreign aid.